Epistimio/orion/docs/src/developer/standards.rst

 ``tox.ini`` and ``.pylintrc`` respectively.
 You can verify the conformity of your changes locally by running ``$ tox -e flake8`` and ``$ tox -e pylint``.

+In addition, we follow `Numpy's docstring standards
+<https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard>`_ to ensure a good
+quality of documentation for the project.

 .. _standard-vcs:

 Version Control Guidelines